in , , ,

 “…care must be taken to keep the radon barrier and/or DPM intact with no punctures…”

-Strip foundations are the most straightforward but only if ground conditions are accepted as ‘normal’ by your designer, the building control inspector (NI) and the structural engineer.
+Strip foundations are the most straightforward but only if ground conditions are accepted as ‘normal’ by your designer, the building control inspector and the structural engineer.
 The other foundation types will need to be designed by the structural engineer.

-Strip foundations will have blockwork walls or footings built up on them, upon which the timber frame wall sole plates are affixed.
-The correct specification for concrete blocks used below damp proof course (DPC) or DPM level will have been specified by your designer and will typically have a minimum crushing strength of 7.3N/sqm and be manufactured to comply with BS EN771.
-The width of any footing or substructure wall should be at least equal to the width of any wall it supports.
+Strip foundations support blockwork walls or footings, which hold the timber frame wall sole plates.
+Your designer will specify the right concrete blocks to use below the damp proof course (DPC) or membrane (DPM).
+These blocks usually have a minimum strength of 7.3 N/mm² and meet BS EN771 standards.
+Any footing or wall should be at least as wide as the wall it supports.

 timber frame foundations